jhoblitt/puppet-perlbrew/README.md

 This sets the timeout on the `perlbrew install` command.
 It may be nessicary to increase this value on a slow host or if the `--notest` flag is not being passed.

+##### `switch`

+`Boolean` Defaults to `true`

+This enables/disables automatic switching to the new perl during install.
+Set to false if you want to manage the versions in use separately.

 #### `perlbrew::switch`